BasementKrew/revelation.io/_posts/2014-09-09-swifthttp.markdown

 **Operation Queues**

-One of the powerful features of SwiftHTTP is the `NSOperation` support.
+One of the most powerful features of SwiftHTTP is the `NSOperation` support.
 Every `HTTPTask` creates `HTTPOperations`, which makes working with `NSOperationQueue` very simple.

 ```swift
 //create an queue.